 Between 1988 and 2009, Eibar spent all but one season in La Segunda, achieving a high of fourth in 2004-05.
 They returned to Segunda B in 2009, clocking-up a series of top 3 finishes.
 Unfortunately, the playoffs proved to be their Achilles Heel, losing in three successive seasons before finally winning promotion back to the second tier in June 2013.
 Despite having the smallest budget in La Segunda, Eibar confounded the experts by holding a top three position throughout the 2013-14 season.
 Then with two games of the season remaining, the club achieved the unthinkable, promotion to La Primera.

 In May 2016, the old east end stand was demolished and work began on its replacement.
 This aspect of the project also provided underground parking, space for the club’s museum and official store.
 As a result, the stadium’s capacity was brought up to 7,083 seats.
-Interestingly, Eibar has no plans to meet the LFP’s minimum stadium requirement, stating “it cannot feasibly reach a capacity of 15,000, but we have faith that the league will accept a capacity of 9,000 seats”.
+At this point, Eibar advised that it had no plans to meet the LFP’s minimum stadium requirement, stating “it cannot feasibly reach a capacity of 12,000, but we have faith that the league will accept a capacity of 9,000 seats”.

 Eibar began a fifth season of top-flight football in August 2018, and with it came the start of the next phase of Ipurua’s redevelopment.
-The west end of the ground will effectively mirror the east.
-Further underground parking will be provided, and the training area behind the west stand will be revamped.
-The revised capacity will be 8,050, much lower than the LFP’s official requirement, but neither the League or Eibar seem to be too concerned about that.
-Eibar’s determination to deliver the redeveloped Ipurua on their terms, and remain in La Primera, has shown that you don’t have to sell your soul to deliver your dreams.
+The stand at the west end of the ground was replaced and effectively mirrored the stand at the east end.
+Further underground parking was provided, and the training area behind the west stand was rebuilt.
+The revised capacity of 8,164, is much lower than the LFP’s official requirement, but neither the League or Eibar seemed to be too concerned about that, as the country went into lockdown, and Eibar, like all the professional clubs, played before empty stands.
+Eibar’s Primera odyssey came to an end after 7 seasons, and before their fans had a chance to savour the complete redevelopment of Ipurua.
+After defying the odds for so long, Eibar are among the favourites to make a swift return to the top.
+And when you consider their determination to deliver the redeveloped Ipurua on their terms, you would be a fool to bet against them.